12th October 2019.

 The practice of erecting a Hero stone / Sati stone

-/ Navakanda stone has followed widely in south India since the king's rule.
+/ Navakanda stone has been widely followed in South India since the king's rule.
 This is

 in remembrance of the hero who sacrificed himself for various reasons in front